brimdata/zed/docs/zq/functions/log.md

 ### Examples

-The logarithm of a various numbers:
+The logarithm of various numbers:
 ```mdtest-command
 echo '4 4.0 2.718 -1' | zq -z 'yield log(this)' -
 ```